rened/DeclarativePackages.jl/README.md

 ## Open issues

-* Include a caching mechanism similar to `Pkg` to speed up installations
-* `jdp` was testet on Linux and OSX - help adapting it to Windows would be much appreciated!
+* `jdp` was tested on Linux and OSX - help adapting it to Windows would be much appreciated!